 Many of us know the importance of breakfast in jumpstarting our day.
 But Mums and Dads, are you aware of what constitutes a healthy breakfast?
 Find out more by watching this last installment of a three-part video series for expert advice on the benefits of eating a healthy breakfast foods, particularly whole grains, in providing both the nourishment your family needs to boost their day and lifelong advantages.

 Breakfast is the most essential meal of our day as it helps us fuel up for our activities – this means we have to eat it right.
-To have a balanced and healthy breakfast (link to article on video series part 1), ingredients from the four main food groups - such as fruits/vegetables, meat, dairy and grains - have to be served up on our plates.
+To have a balanced and healthy breakfast, ingredients from the four main food groups - such as fruits/vegetables, meat, dairy and grains - have to be served up on our plates.

 The key to a healthy and balanced diet

 Many studies, such as this one from the Harvard T.H.
-Chan School of Public Health, show that health benefits are aplenty when it comes to consuming grains, particularly whole grains (link to article on video series part 2).
+Chan School of Public Health, show that health benefits are aplenty when it comes to consuming grains, particularly whole grains.
 Some of them include:

 - A variety of nutrients, essential mineral and vitamins